AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learner-transcripts.md

 Download learner transcript and manage reports using Captivate Prime.

-Adobe Captivate Prime enables the administrators of an organization to generate the transcripts associated with learners.
+Adobe Learning Manager enables the administrators of an organization to generate the transcripts associated with learners.

 ## Generate Learner transcripts {#generatelearnertranscripts}